Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - You do not follow me because I am the strongest.
 Pax is.
 You do not follow me because I am the brightest.
 Mustang is.
 You follow me because you do not know where you are going.
 I do.
 - Respect yourself enough to walk away anything that no longer serves you, grows you or makes you happy.
 - Remember you’ll always regret what you didn’t do rather than what you did.
+- I want to know who they were, help them be who they are, and be there for who they will be.

 ## Mastery

-- "There are some views you can't see until you stand at the top." - Ping Pong the Animation
+- There are some views you can't see until you stand at the top. - Ping Pong the Animation
 - Winners never quit, and quitters never win.
 But people who never quit and never win are idiots.
-- "You have to be odd to be number one" - Dr. Suess
+- You have to be odd to be number one. - Dr. Suess
 - If your ladder is not leaning against the right wall, every step you take gets you to the wrong place faster.
 - Only one who devotes himself to a cause with his whole strength and soul can be a true master.
 For this reason mastery demands all of a person.
 - Practice puts brains in your muscles.